 Besides aiding in weight loss and increasing muscle with exercise, IF presents a whole lot of other benefits.
 It helps in improved thinking, decreases insulin resistance, lowers blood pressure, and so much more, which we’ll cover below.
 I talk about all of this in my What I Eat in A Day: Intermittent Fasting video as well.

-If you’re looking to do that, too, read on for the complete guide on Intermittent Fasting For Women.
+If you’re looking to do that, too, read on for the complete guide to Intermittent Fasting For Women.

 You’ve got this!
 Let’s get started.